Dollywood’s Award-winning Food—The Recipe for Success

 “The way we prepare some of our foods creates a unique taste.
 We have skillets, grills and smokers which create a taste you don’t find everywhere.
 Above all, quality is most important.
 There are times we could bring in a less expensive product, but we opt for higher quality.
 At the end of the day, every person on this team wants to be proud of what we’re serving.”

-Although achieving the industry’s highest mark is a major team accomplishment, Dollywood’s food services team only intends to work harder to win the award for a third time in 2014.
+Although achieving the industry’s highest mark is a major team accomplishment, Dollywood’s food services team already has their sights set on winning the award for the fourth consecutive year in 2015.